bricksdont/bricksdont.github.io/_posts/2020-12-14-statistical-significance-testing.md

 ![sigtest decision chart](/images/statistical-significance-testing-1.png){: .align-center}

-If several training runs and human evaluation are not feasible, then using paired bootstrap may well be the best thing to do.
+If several training runs and human evaluation are not feasible, then using significance tests may well be the best thing to do.

 Recommendation
 ==============